-We are a family with 4 children (1 to 10 years old).
-We live in a really Northern city: toundra (no trees), lot of wind and snow (and blizzards), great Northern light (aurora borealis).
+Come visit us in a really northern place and enjoy the toundra (no trees but beautiful lichen and tiny flowers during summer), snow (and some blizzards), great Northern light (aurora borealis).
 This city is isolated, no road linked it to any other communities, you will have to fly to come here and discover it, a unique cultural experience.

-At home, we speak French, but we all know some English too and a few words in Inuktitut, the local language.
-We live in a multicultural city (lot of English and Inuktitut too), with a lot of traditional activity organized by local associations.
-For exemple, every April is a igloo building contest.
-This is a language learning opportunity and cultural experience.
+At home, we speak French, but we all know English too and a few words and songs in Inuktitut.
+We live in a multicultural city (with 4 official languages in Nunavut : Inuktitut, English, French and Inuinaqun), with a lot of traditional activity organized by local associations.
+For exemple, every April is a igloo building contest and dogsleed races during the Toonik Time Festival.

-We are located close to Sylvia Grinnell Territorial Park, which is reknowed for it's river.
+We are located close to Sylvia Grinnell Territorial Park (Iqaluit River), which is reknowed for it's river and natural landscape.
 Lot of Northern lights!
-Fishing, camping and geocaching is possible during summer.
-We have a public swimming pool in town, library, few restaurent/coffeshop, Inuit friendship center, etc. If the helper want to discover dog sleeding there is organisation such as Inukpak outfitter with really friendly staff.
+Fishing, camping and geocaching are all possible (one of my favorite activity is cross country skiing).
+We have a public swimming pool in town, library, few restaurent/coffeshop, etc. If the helper want to discover dog sleeding, skidooing or go see the floe edge from the frozen sea there is organisations such as Outfitters with really friendly staff.
 The helper can visit Nunavut web site for more infos.

 Limited internet access

 Can host families